-Brilliant fall colors are dependent on various climate factors during the summer.
+2. When to plan: Brilliant fall colors are dependent on various climate factors during the summer.
 Late August and early September give good indicators when foliage will reach peak colors and how vibrant the leaves will be.
-I'm no meteorologist nor scientist but when I returned to New York mid-August, I sensed that the unusual cool weather we were having might lead to less than fantastic colors.
+Cool summer weather might lead to less than fantastic colors.
 Hot wet summers, a gradual cooling September and later frosts might yield great color.
-A rainy and cold September might knock the leaves off sooner without them giving their full potential of color.
-This year the colors seem nice, but not as vibrant as other years.
+A rainy windy and cold September might knock the leaves off sooner without them giving their full potential of color.
+Use a weather website and fall foliage maps to help you plan.

-So what can you do if the colors are less than stellar?
-Enjoy the areas where the leaves are.
-This is where farms, orchards and wineries come in.
-Farms thrive in many regions of the USA but somehow, the seasonal activities of the farms of New England, New York and Pennsylvania seem special.
-In New York State, one can visit the east end of Long Island and upstate.
-Bear in mind that we downstate folks consider any place over the Tappan Zee Bridge as upstate, to the amusement of those who live in Westchester, Rockland and Orange Counties.
+4. Farms thrive in many regions of the USA but somehow, the seasonal activities of the farms of New England, New York and Pennsylvania seem special.
+In New York State, visit the east end of Long Island and upstate.
+Bear in mind that we downstate folks consider any place over the Tappan Zee Bridge as Upstate, to the amusement of those who live in Westchester, Rockland and Orange Counties.
 See below for some suggestions and enjoy!

-Lewin can be a bit overwhelming (and crowded).
-Other farms in the area (and they will let you know by the homemade signs along the way) are listed on longisland.com.
-When I visit one, I will write a review.
+~Other farms in the area (and they will let you know by the homemade signs along the way) are listed on longisland.com.

 Instead of east, with NYC as a center point, one can head north.
 Tourists are surprised to learn that New York is a top agricultural producer, one of the top five states in the country.
-Dairy, apples, peaches, potatoes and, of course, wine, are top products.
-Just one hour out of NYC will have you thinking you are in the midwest somewhere (until you see the Catskill Mountains looming ahead of you on I-87).
-Masker Orchards, in Warwick, NY, just barely over 100 years old, seems to have perfected the quintessential day in the "country" without having to drive too far from New Jersey, Long Island or NYC.
+Just one hour out of NYC and you'll be in farm country (you see the Catskill Mountains looming ahead of you on I-87).

 |Maskers Orchard: Family Fun Area (Editorial Use Only)|

 In the Family Fun Area was a full scale "festival:" country store, pony rides, haunted house, apple maze, face painting, pizza, apple pies, pumpkins, ATM machine (they do take credit cards, no Amex), and, hallelujah, rest rooms.
-You could spend all day (and a lot of money) there.
-I saw many whole pizza pies being ordered.
-We had an apple blossom (sort of like a dumpling) that was pretty good and took home a dozen apple cider donuts as well as our bag of apples.
-The bag hold a lot!!
-One bag was sufficient for our family of three for at least a month.
-They 14 varieties and post the ripening schedule on their website.
-I missed the Golden Delicious and Granny Smiths, but you can believe I'll be checking next year.
 By the way, be prepared to have your car checked for bootleg apples.
 They mean what they say about paying on your way out.
 No honor system here.

 |Maskers Orchard's Country Store (Editorial Use Only)|

-Further up Route 17 or I-87, depending on how fast you want to get there, are two in New Paltz that I have visited.
+Further up Route 17 or I-87, depending on how fast you want to get there, are several in New Paltz.
 The benefit of these farms is the proximity to several vineyards, Minnewaska State Park and the charming town of New Paltz itself, with its funky college vibe and historical French Huguenot houses.
-In between Warwick and New Paltz is Woodbury Commons, another shopping outlet (Premium).
 Apple Hill Farm, Dressel Farms and Wilklow Orchards are all good.
-They don't seem as carnival-like as Maskers but they all have some sort of family fun.
+They don't seem as carnival-like as Maskers but they all have family fun.